 Topsoil is generally available as 'screened', where all additional matter such as small stones has been removed, and 'value', which may retain some original debris but is still a good growing medium.
 Value topsoil is usually recommended for those with budget restraints or bulk fill requirement, whereas screened topsoil is suited to most garden requirements.
 We stock a large range of both, found on our

+topsoil page.
 It also possible to buy specialist topsoil for lawns and turf, for fruit and vegetables and with no added peat.
 All bought topsoil should have a neutral PH value of around 7 - check out

 the RHS' detailed spec for different types of topsoil.